LjiljanaV-M/docs/README.md

 To view this documentation, visit [our website](http://docs.akerkits.com), where the documentation is hosted.

 ### Quickstart
+(Windows Only)
+ - Right-click on Git Bash, select "Run as Administrator"
+ - In the docs directory: ''npm install --global --production windows-build-tools'' (All Platforms)
  - In the docs directory, pull latest: ``git checkout master && git pull``
  - Download dependencies: ``npm install``
  - Launch local server: ``npm start``